 Offer IB educator and leadership certificates at your university

-Universities and higher-education institutions collaborate with the IB to develop and offer undergraduate teacher preparation programs, master’s degrees, and graduate certificates with components that focus on IB best-practices and methodologies.
+Universities and higher-education institutions collaborate with the IB to develop and offer programs with components that focus on IB best practices and methodologies.

-Known as IB educator and leadership certificates (IBEC), these university programs of study provide aspiring and existing educators with a deep understanding of the IB mission, vision, and pedagogy, reaching a new generation of educators that share the IB’s values and goals.
+Known as IB educator and leadership certificates (IBEC), these university programs of study provide aspiring and existing educators with a deep understanding of the IB mission, vision and pedagogy.

 To learn more about how your institution can offer the IB educator or leadership certificates at your institution, contact email@example.com.